heinoskov/huawei-solar-battery-optimizations/README.md

 ## Configuration

-You may need to adjust the following input sensors in the package file to match your setup:
+You need to adjust the following input sensors in the package file to match your setup:

 - `sensor.solcast_pv_forecast_forecast_today` (from Solcast integration)
 - `sensor.solcast_pv_forecast_forecast_tomorrow` (from Solcast integration)